2.4 The First Consul

 Clickto see plate 11 Antoine-Jean Gros, Bonaparte as First Consul, 1802, oil on canvas, 205 x 127 cm, Musée Nationale de la Légion d’Honneur, Paris.
 Photo: Bridgeman Art Library

-Look at Gros's Bonaparte as First Consul of 1802 (see Plate 11).
+Look at Gros's Bonaparte as First Consul of 1802 (see Plate 11 [Tip: hold Ctrl and click a link to open it in a new tab.
+(Hide tip)] ).
 How does it differ from the previous portraits of Napoleon we have looked at?
 What kind of claims does it make on his behalf?
 Consider the portrait type, setting, pose (including gesture and direction of gaze), costume and accessories.

 Note: the uppermost paper on the table is headed by the word traités (treaties) followed by a list of names, concluding with ‘Amiens‘; below this are three further entries, which read ‘18 Brumaire’, ‘Concordat’, ‘Comices de Lyon’.
 The Treaty of Amiens established a (temporary) peace with England in 1802; the Comices de Lyon was the election of Bonaparte as president of the Cisalpine Republic (northern Italy, effectively) in the same year.